Gastunechi/Data-Pipeline-for-Spotify-data-analysis/README.md

 - **producer.py**: Script for producing Kafka messages from CSV files.
 - **consumer.py**: Script to consume Kafka messages and store them in an S3 bucket.

+### Instances EC2
+1. **Launch EC2 Instances**:
+   - Create EC2 instances on AWS to host Kafka producers and consumers.
+   - Configure the instances to access Kafka and S3 buckets.
+2. **Connect to EC2 Instances**:
+   - Connect to your EC2 instances via SSH.
+   - Install the necessary dependencies (Kafka, Python, boto3, etc.).
+3. **Execute Scripts on EC2**:
+   - On each EC2 instance, run the producer and consumer scripts to send and receive Kafka messages.

+### Kafka
+1. **Kafka configuration**:
+   - Configure and start a Kafka cluster.
+   - Make sure Kafka is accessible from your EC2 instances.
+2. **Execute Producers**:
+   - Run producer scripts on EC2 instances to send messages in the respective topics.
+3. **Run Consumers**:
+   - Run the consumer scripts on EC2 instances to receive and process messages in the respective topics.

+### AWS Glue
+1. **Configure IAM Roles**:
+   - Configure IAM roles to enable AWS Glue to access S3 buckets.
+2. **Create and Run Glue Jobs**:
+   - Create and run Glue jobs to transform and load data into a datalake.

+### AWS Athena
+1. **Crawler configuration**:
+   - Configure a Glue crawler to detect patterns in the datalake.
+2. **Query Data with Athena**:
+   - Use Athena to query the data stored in the datalake.

 ### ETL process
 1. **Kafka producers**: Read data from CSV files and publish messages in corresponding Kafka topics (`albums`, `artist`, `tracks`).
 2. **Kafka Consumers**: Listen to messages in Kafka topics, transform them into DataFrame, and load them into CSV files in an S3 bucket.